cruidin/white-duck-says-hello/README.md

 I started off with a very simple idea of changing the background colour of a page.
 Then I started to build upon this until I arrived at the final product.

-For an overview of some of the thought process involved in drawing up a plan for the project please consult this [PDF]().

 #### Strategy

 **Audiences**